It is hard to believe that caffeine, a stimulant that holds popularity in battling fatigue and improving creativity, can do any harm.

 |AC||[Slow Metabolizers] Likely higher risk of heart attack when more than 4 cups of coffee are consumed|

 |AA||[Fast Metabolizers] Likely lower risk of heart attack on increased consumption of coffee|

-10) How can your Ancestry DNA raw data be used to identify your caffeine metabolizer status?
+10. Using your Ancestry DNA raw data to identify your caffeine metabolizer status

 |23andme||Ancestry DNA||Xcode Life|

 |Provides ancestry and health reports||Provides only ancestry reports||Provides Ancestry and health reports|

 |Caffeine metabolism status provided in 23andme reports||Caffeine metabolism status not provided in Ancestry DNA reports||Caffeine metabolism status provided in Xcode reports|

 |Caffeine Consumption status NOT provided in 23andme reports||Caffeine Consumption status NOT provided in Ancestry DNA reports||Caffeine Consumption status provided in Xcode reports|